-And I think another good thing to add would be the flex fuel bill that is now in committee.
-It probably won't get voted in this round, but a new bill will eventually be proposed and it should be done.
-It has the potential to seriously cut off funds to Saudi Arabia, which is a major source of our problems with Islam.
-They fund many madrassas and mosques around the world, and because they pay for them, they control what is taught there, and they are teaching orthodox Islam: Hatred of non-Muslims, political action, Sharia law for all, etc.
+And I think another good thing to add would be a flex fuel bill.
+It has the potential to significantly cut off funds to Saudi Arabia, which is a major source of our problems with Islam.
+They fund madrassas and mosques around the world, and because they pay for them, they control what is taught there, and they are teaching orthodox Islam: Hatred of non-Muslims, political action, Sharia law for all, etc.

 According to this article in the Wall Street Journal, Saudi Arabia controls an unbelievable 90% of the world's Islamic institutions.
 We need to cut off their money, and introducing mandatory flex fuel capabilities in cars sold in America would allow fuels to compete, which would bring down prices and take money away from Saudi Arabia.